FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 As a result, we need to be able to perform provisioning via EAP, and not via some IP protocol.

-# Interaction with existing EAP types
+# Interaction with existing EAP Methods

-As the provisioning identifier is used within EAP, it necessarily has interactions with, and effects on, the various EAP types.
+As the provisioning identifier is used within EAP, it necessarily has interactions with, and effects on, the various EAP methods.
 This section discusses those effects in more detail.

 Some EAP methods require shared credentials such as passwords in order to succeed.
 For example, both EAP-MSCHAPv2 (PEAP) and EAP-PWD
 {{?RFC5931}} perform cryptographic exchanges where both parties knowing a shared password.
-Where password-based methods are used, the password MUST be the same as the provisioning identifier.
+Where password-based methods are used, the password SHOULD be the same as the provisioning identifier, as there are few reasons to define a method-specific password.

 This requirement also applies to TLS-based EAP methods such as EAP Tunneled Transport Layer Security (EAP-TTLS) and Protected Extensible Authentication Protocol (PEAP).
 Where the TLS-based EAP method provides for an inner